-- 1.43 Licence holders must be able to accept complaints by telephone and publish the hours within which customers can make a complaint by telephone.
-At all other times licence holders should ensure that callers are met with a recorded message which clearly sets out opening times. - 1.44 The choice of access routes for telephone complaints must should include a landline or freephone or low cost call access number, e.g. 0800 or 0345.
+- 1.41 Licence holders must be able to accept complaints by telephone and publish the contact telephone number and the hours within which customers can make a complaint by telephone.
+This information must be clearly displayed on the licence holder's complaints page and in the licence holder's CHP.
+At all other times licence holders should ensure that callers are met with a recorded message which clearly sets out opening times. - 1.42 The choice of access routes for telephone complaints must include a landline or freephone or low cost access number, e.g. 0800 or 0345.